What Is The Difference Between Expansionary And Contractionary Fiscal Policy

 • Social Welfare Programs: Expanding programs like unemployment benefits can provide a safety net for those who have lost their jobs and increase consumer spending.

 The economic rationale is that increased government spending has a multiplier effect.
-For example, when the government spends money on a construction project, the construction workers earn income, which they then spend on goods and services.
 This spending creates additional income for others, leading to a cascading effect that boosts overall economic activity.
+As an example, when the government spends money on a construction project, the construction workers earn income, which they then spend on goods and services.
 The size of the multiplier effect depends on factors such as the marginal propensity to consume and the marginal propensity to import.

 Tax Cuts

 Tax cuts are another tool used in expansionary fiscal policy.
-By reducing taxes, the government allows households and businesses to have more disposable income.
+Consider this: by reducing taxes, the government allows households and businesses to have more disposable income.
 This can lead to increased consumer spending and investment.
-There are various types of tax cuts, including:

 • Income Tax Cuts: Reducing the amount of income tax that individuals and corporations pay.